-50. PRINCIPLES OF SOCIOLOGY.
-Five hours credit.

-A study of social organization, culture, socialization, social stratification, associations, collective behavior, population and ecology with detailed applications to the functioning of society in the United States today.

-- 203. WORLD'S GREAT RELIGIONS.
+- 50. PRINCIPLES OF SOCIOLOGY.
+Five hours credit. - A study of social organization, culture, socialization, social stratification, associations, collective behavior, population and ecology with detailed applications to the functioning of society in the United States today. - 263.
+WORLD'S GREAT RELIGIONS.
 Three hours credit.
 A comparative study of the world's major religions, their origins and historical development, their doctrines, literature, customs, and relations to society. - 204.
 MARRIAGE AND THE FAMILY.
 Three hours credit.
-A functional approach to education for marriage and family life, including anticipating marriage, what it means to be married, the making of a family and the nature of family life yesterday, today and tomorrow.